 All the Latest From Brent Curtis

-Latest Report - November 5, 2018
+Latest Report - November 15, 2018

-I-91 In Rockingham there is a bridge replacement project.
+I-91 In Rockingham, there is a bridge replacement project.
 Work hours 5PM – 5AM, Monday – Thursday and daytime work Monday - Friday.
 Both northbound and southbound lanes have speed and lane reductions.

-Franklin County - VT 105A bridge closed until the end of May 2019
+Franklin County - VT 105A bridge closed until the end of May 2019.

 Cavendish - Depot Street Bridge is closed.
-Look for posted detours
+Look for posted detours.

 Around the State

 Essex, Jericho-Richmond - VT 117 has that road rehabilitation project going on.
 Slower speeds and alternating one-lane travel should be expected.
-Motorists should seek alternate routes.
-Traffic will be delayed especially during commuting hours.
-Drivers should expect delays throughout this work zone.

 Manchester – VT 7A, 30 and 11 all have paving projects going on.
 Daytime hours 6AM to 6PM.
 Nighttime hours 6PM to 6AM.
 Look for paving this week (weather dependent).
 Drivers should expect alternating one-lane traffic.

 Bennington - VT 9 and VT 7 are finishing up a paving project.
 There will be some paving this week.
 Expect short delays.